Skip to main content

 When the Civil War broke out, James McKay enlisted in the 6th Missouri Cavalry Regiment (CSA).
 Jennie, Christiana, and James Drennan remained on the home front, where they suffered greatly during the war.
 Most significantly, Jennie's home was burned, and Christiana died of what the family thought to be typhoid fever.
 After the war, James McKay returned home to Missouri, where he and his mother and sister rebuilt their home.

 Jennie McKay married Elisha Stanley Rector in 1873, and the couple had six children: Charles H., Drennan, Jessie Hulett, Julia M., Jane, and Stanley Porter.
-The family later moved to Tarrant County, Texas, where Elisha Rector died in 1915.
-Jennie's fate is unknown.
+The family later moved to Tarrant County, Texas.
+Jennie died in 1908 and her husband, Elisha, died in 1915.

 The cousin Felix to whom this letter is addressed may be James Felix McKay, who was also from Williamson County, Tennessee and who served with the 3rd Tennessee Infantry (CSA).
 This identification is, however, unsubstantiated.